 Italian early music ensemble Il Giardino Armonico (The Harmonious Garden) performs Antoine Forqueray’s (the French composer and virtuoso of the viola da gamba, 1671-1745) La Couperin, a piece written for the harpsichord or Viola da Gamba and basso continuo (here played the second option).
 Musicians: Vittorio Ghielmi (Viola da gamba) and Luca Pianca (Liuto attiorbato).

 The liuto attiorbato was a lute of 7 or 8 double courses of stopped strings, with 6 or 7 single or double courses of unstopped diapasons.
-This instrument was used principally for solo music, but was also called for (as liuto) to provide continuo.
-Courses 1 and 2 were at correct lute pitch, not lowered an octave as on the tiorba or chitarrone.
+This instrument was used principally for solo music but was also called for (as liuto) to provide continuo.
+Courses 1 and 2 were at the correct lute pitch, not lowered an octave as on the tiorba or chitarrone.
 This implies an instrument with a smallish body and a stopped string-length no longer than that of a normal lute.

 Sources